Government of Los Angeles: Elections

 The most recent elections were in May 2013, with 13th district city councilman Eric Garcetti defeating city controller Wendy Greuel for Mayor.
 The voter turnout was about 19% of registered voters, one of the lowest turnouts on record, with Garcetti garnering about 54% of the votes.

 Politics

 Los Angeles has voted for every Democratic Party candidate for president since at least 1964.
 In the seven presidential elections since George H.W.
 Bush's re-election bid in 1992, no Republican candidate has received as much as 30% of the vote in Los Angeles.
+In 2024, Trump was the first Republican since George W. Bush to surpass 25% in the city, while Harris was the first Democrat since Barack Obama in 2012 to get less than 1 million votes in the city.

 Law

 The charter of the City of Los Angeles is the founding document of Los Angeles.
 Pursuant to its charter, all legislative power is vested in the council and is exercised by ordinance subject to a veto by the Mayor.

 Pursuant to this power, the council has caused to be promulgated the Administrative Code, consisting of administrative and procedural ordinances, and the Municipal Code, consisting of codified regulatory and penal ordinances.
 Violations of the ordinances are misdemeanor crimes unless otherwise specified as an infraction and may be prosecuted by city authorities.